 PARTICULARS OF EMPLOYEES

-The statement of disclosure of Remuneration under Section 197(12) of the Companies Act2013 read with the Rule 5(1) of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 are given in AnnexureII to this Report.
+The information required under Section 197 of the Act read with Rule 5 of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 are given in AnnexureII to this Report.

 HUMAN RESOURCE MANAGEMENT